 Trillium Cafe – Another fantastic dinner option in Mendocino.
 The breadsticks are to-die-for and they do a great job of incorporating local ingredients.
 A tad overpriced but still delicious.

-Mendocino Cafe – By far the best lunch in the area.
+Mendocino Cafe – By far the best lunch in the area and one of our favorite casual spots for dinner.
 Amazing menu, great patio and lots of healthy options! *

 Goodlife Cafe and Bakery – If healthy and organic is your thing, definitely stop in here!
 Lots of vegan and gluten-free options and great for grabbing a quick meal. *